tmknight/docker-nordvpn/README.md

 Optimized for NordLynx:

-- NordLynx is NordVPN's implementation of Wireguard and is the recommended and default [TECHNOLOGY](#env-technology) (fast, stable)
+- NordLynx is NordVPN's fast/stable implementation of Wireguard; it is the recommended and default [TECHNOLOGY](#env-technology)

 # Requirements